 State Laws Addressing Radon, Mold and Secondhand Smoke

-With one-third of the nation’s housing units occupied by renters, state policy makers can advance healthy housing goals by strengthening their laws and regulations that establish minimum conditions in rental housing.
+With nearly one-third of the nation’s housing units occupied by renters, state policy makers can advance healthy housing goals by strengthening their laws and regulations that establish minimum conditions in rental housing.
 Rental housing laws are particularly important to reducing indoor exposure to air pollutants for vulnerable populations.
-Although renters occupy about one-third of housing units, there are nearly twice as many renter-occupied households below the poverty line as owner-occupied households.
-See U.S. Census Bureau, 2010 American Community Survey .
+Recent Census data show that there are more renter-occupied households than owner-occupied households with incomes below $50,000.
+See U.S. Census Bureau, 2018 American Community Survey .

 Two common types of policies that address indoor environmental conditions in rental housing are housing codes and landlord-tenant laws.
 Housing codes (also known as sanitary or property maintenance codes) establish minimum conditions and maintenance requirements for rental properties and are usually enforced by local housing or health agencies.
 Though typically adopted by local governments, some states have established housing codes that set statewide requirements.
 Landlord-tenant laws set forth the rights and responsibilities of landlords and tenants, including responsibility for maintaining the premises.
 Unlike housing codes, these laws are typically enforced privately.
 They provide legal recourse for landlords and tenants to address violation of the laws, including the failure to remedy substandard housing conditions.